 In all these things we must never despair.
 God will soon crush Satan – the one ultimately behind church divisiveness – under our feet.
 Therefore, we have much to rejoice in and every reason for confidence as we move forward together as a church.

-- What if you suspect that you are a divisive person?
+If you suspect that you are a divisive person, what should you do?
 What steps can a divisive person take to respond to this passage?